 Objections to extending economic theory beyond self-interested behaviour: Is a taste for fairness simply explicable as another aspect of self-interested behaviour?
 Fehr & Schmidt admits that luminaries such as Roth, Binmore and Samuelson try to explain away the anomalies of the experimental evidence as aspects of learning, and that there is no need to alter the underlying pecuniary preferences.
 Fehr & Schmidt contests this.
-Because the standard economics form of selfishness only emerges slowly in repeated games '..it is difficult to believe that they (responders in a game) make systematic mistakes' in the earlier stages, according to Fehr & Schmidt (p10).
+Because the standard economics form of selfishness only emerges slowly in repeated games '...it is difficult to believe that they (responders in a game) make systematic mistakes' in the earlier stages.